-- 1. identifying and considering the range of data and information from both internal and external sources to help meet the needs of beneficiaries in line with the ABC Org.'s stated purposes - setting short, medium and long term goals and ensuring that ABC Org.-wide strategies are in place to monitor and implement these
+1. identifying and considering the range of data and information from both internal and external sources to help meet the needs of beneficiaries in line with the ABC Org.'s stated purposes

+2. setting short, medium and long term goals and ensuring that ABC Org.-wide strategies are in place to monitor and implement these

-- ensuring that the ABC Org.'s stakeholders are supportive of, and committed to, achieving these goals - aligning management reports of organisational activities to the appropriate powers and objects in the governing documents - assessing service provision against relevant comparators (e.g. similar organisations, suitable quality standards), undertaking periodic reviews of services, and seeking stakeholder feedback where appropriate - providing members of the Board with timely and regular management accounts, ensuring that all members of the Board are in a position to read and understand them, in order to make informed decisions - 7. the Board and senior management team (where applicable) remaining alert to external and environmental factors that could result in the Board having to consider whether - - the needs of beneficiaries are being met, or the organisational purpose has been achieved in some other way, and therefore the ABC Org. can be wound up or the purposes changed - the purposes could be better achieved through collaboration, or where appropriate, merging with one or more other organisation(s) with similar objectives - different ways of working may be required to meet the opportunities and challenges presented by developments within the field of operation, including the risk of missing opportunities - 8. having systems in place to measure outcomes, assess impact and enable the Board to ensure the ABC Org. delivers its purpose and identify: - successes that the ABC Org.can celebrate - · areas for improvement - · new opportunities.
+3. ensuring that the ABC Org.'s stakeholders are supportive of, and committed to, achieving these goals

+4. aligning management reports of organisational activities to the appropriate powers and objects in the governing documents

+5. assessing service provision against relevant comparators (e.g. similar organisations, suitable quality standards), undertaking periodic reviews of services, and seeking stakeholder feedback where appropriate the needs of beneficiaries are being met, or the organisational purpose has been achieved in some other way, and therefore the ABC Org. can be wound up or the purposes changed the purposes could be better achieved through collaboration, or where appropriate, merging with one or more other organisation(s) with similar objectives different ways of working may be required to meet the opportunities and challenges presented by developments within the field of operation, including the risk of missing opportunities

+6. providing members of the Board with timely and regular management accounts, ensuring that all members of the Board are in a position to read and understand them, in order to make informed decisions successes that the ABC Org.can celebrate areas for improvement new opportunities.